istio/release-builder/README.md

 directory: /tmp/istio-release

 # Dependencies specifies dependencies of the build
-# Note - only istio and cni
+# Note - only istio
 # Other dependencies are only required to grab licenses and publish tags to Github.
 # Fields:
 #   localpath: rather than pull from git, copy a local git repository